galaxyproject/ansible-galaxy/README.md

 ### Optional variables ###

+The `galaxy_config_perms` option controls the permissions that Galaxy configuration files will be set to.
+This option has been added in version 0.9.18 of the role and the default value is `0640` (user read-write, group read-only, other users have no permissions). **In older versions, the role did not control the permissions of configuration files, so be aware that your configuration file permissions may change as of 0.9.18 and later.**

 **Layout control**

 - `galaxy_layout`: available layouts can be found in the [vars/][vars] subdirectory and possible values include: